stevanus-christopel/unify-website/src/content/components/bottom-sheets/design.md

-**Bottom Sheets** slide up from the bottom of the screen to reveal more content
+**Bottom Sheets** slide up from the bottom of the screen to reveal more content.

 ## Usage
 <div data-insert-component="ImageGrid">